 Crisis management plans are a necessary part of business continuity planning.
 They ensure organizations can continue operating under unexpected and difficult situations.
 But it's not enough to just have a plan.
 Your plan must evolve constantly to be ready for new threats that could affect your supply chain, business environment or workforce.
 But how should HR leaders assess crisis management programs to ensure their plans are still effective?

-The best way to create effective crisis management plans is to maintain a continuous cycle of practice, evaluation and improvement.
+The best way to create effective a crisis management plan is to maintain a continuous cycle of practice, evaluation and improvement.

 Crisis Management Plans Must Be Practiced